Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 - Cons: Slight camel toe, expensive

 Serious support is what these super-soft shorts offer, and they’ve been specifically designed for longer runs.
-Made with senseknit technology, these come with four-way stretch, epic breathability (no sweat showed while wearing the light-grey shorts) and they’re quick drying, too.
+Made with senseknit technology, these come with four-way stretch, epic breathability (no sweat showed while we were wearing the light-grey shorts) and they’re quick drying, too.

 The price is a bit of a turn-off, naturally, and the light-grey colour did leave us with a slight camel toe.
-However, these shorts did live up to every single positive claim – they did dry fast, they were very supportive, and they were lovely to run in.
+However, these shorts did live up to every single positive claim – they did dry fast, they were very supportive and they were lovely to run in.

 They also have grippers at the hem to keep the shorts in place, and the drawcord allows you to tighten or loosen as you wish.
 There’s also a foldover envelope on the waistband to store little essentials.
 The fabric is also really soft and stays this way even after washing.